<

 • Pricing research tips

 • X25_1_price_tips_9601.jpg Pricing research is a combination of economics, finance, psychology, understanding customer needs and business negotiation.
-Concepts like anchoring and priming can change price perceptions, and customers will often mask the price they will pay for negotiation.
+Concepts like anchoring and priming can change price perceptions, and customers will often mask the price they will pay in order to 'negotiate by questionnaire'.
+Here are some hints.

 • More...